Giorgi Vashadze: Career

-Giorgi Vashadze has an outstanding track record in initiation, planning and management of fundamental reforms.
-Since 2005 he was actively involved in the programs of Ministry of Justice of Georgia and successfully implemented number of projects.
-As the head of the Civil Registry Agency (Georgia, 2006-2010) Giorgi Vashadze initiated and accomplished implementation of biometric passports, ID cards, digital signature, personal portal www.my.gov.ge, development of the Unified Demographic Registry, visual recognition, accelerated services, remote services (online, call at home), Baby Book project etc. All these programs and projects were crucial for improvement of the services, as well as effectively eliminating corruption and raising Georgia’s international standing.
+Since 2005 he was actively involved in the programs of Ministry of Justice of Georgia and successfully implemented a number of projects.
+As the head of the Civil Registry Agency (Georgia, 2006-2010) Giorgi Vashadze initiated and accomplished the implementation of biometric passports, ID cards, digital signature, personal portal, development of the Unified Demographic Registry, visual recognition, accelerated services, remote services (online, call at home), Baby Book project etc. All these programs and projects were crucial for the improvement of the services, as well as effectively eliminating corruption and raising Georgia’s international standing.

-Giorgi Vashadze being a Deputy Minister of Justice was in charge of establishment of Public Service Hall (2011).
+Giorgi Vashadze being a Deputy Minister of Justice was in charge of the establishment of Public Service Hall (2011).
 The concept was based on the principle of Everything in One Place.
 The project of Public Service Halls was recognized as the most successful Georgian reform of 2011.
 Over the past years, Georgia took the leading places in rankings of the World Bank, the European Bank for Reconstruction and Development (EBRD) and the Transparency International (TI).

 There are several outstanding initiatives of Giorgi Vashadze that were or are being successfully implemented. eHealth project (2011) aimed to develop a system that would facilitate easy and comfortable delivery of healthcare services. eLocal Governance (2011) initiative aimed to develop a solution that would pilot the electronic governance system in the local government authorities.
 The goal of the Village House program (2012) was to develop a solution that would facilitate easy and comfortable delivery of healthcare services.